AashitaK/nyt-comments/README.rst

   articles_df, comments_df = get_dataset(ARTICLE_API_KEY, page_lower=0, page_upper=2)

 Please refer to the `tutorial here <https://github.com/AashitaK/nyt-comments/blob/master/Tutorial.ipynb>`_ for illustration of the three functions ``get_dataset``, ``get_comments`` and ``get_articles`` as well as detailed information about the function arguments.
 The functions ``get_dataset`` and ``get_articles`` requires the use of NYT API key that can be obtained by registering at the `NYT developers' site <http://developer.nytimes.com/signup>`_ whereas ``get_comments`` can be used without the API key.
 You must agree to the `Terms of Use <http://developer.nytimes.com/tou>`_ for the NYT article search API to use the key.
+Note : The dataset of comments posted on NYT articles in the period Jan-April 2017 and Jan-April 2018 is availabl on [featured on Kaggle](https://www.kaggle.com/aashita/nyt-comments).

 Acknowledgement
 ---------------